Catherine Lacoste: Career

 In 1964, at age 19, Lacoste was selected to the French three-women team for the first Espirito Santo Trophy, the inaugural world team championship of amateur golf, at Golf de Saint Germain, 20 kilometers west of Paris, France.
 The French team of Lacoste, Brigitte Varangot and Claudine Cros, under the captaincy of Lally de Saint Sauveur, won the championship and Lacoste finished tied first individually.

 The year after, Lacoste was invited to the 1965 U.S. Women's Open at Atlantic City Country Club in New Jersey.
-She travelled over the Atlantic by boat with her parents and finished 14th.
+She crossed the Atlantic by boat with her parents and finished 14th.

 She was part of the Continent of Europe team at the 1965 Vagliano Trophy, winning for the first time over the Great Britain and Ireland team.
-Lacoste came to be part of the European team repeating that victory in 1967 and 1969, to take three in a row.
+Lacoste came to be part of the European team repeating that victory in 1967 and 1969, to take three trophies in a row.

-At the 1966 Espirito Santo Trophy at Mexico City GC, Mexico, the French team finished bronze-medalists and Lacoste lone third individually.
+At the 1966 Espirito Santo Trophy at Mexico City GC, Mexico, the French team finished bronze-medalists and Lacoste was third individually.

 Lacoste decided to skip the 1967 European Ladies' Team Championship to travel to the 1967 U.S. Women's Open, to be played June 29 to July 2 at the Cascades Course of The Homestead, in Hot Springs, Virginia.
 This time Lacoste traveled by air and alone.
 On Tuesday of the tournament week, Lacoste celebrated her 22nd birthday.
 Going into the last round, Lacoste held a 5-stroke lead.
 It stretched to seven strokes before she bogeyed five straight holes in bad weather on the back nine of the final round, but she secured the victory with a birdie on the par-4 17th hole by hitting a 2-wood over trees to cut the corner of a dogleg, which her competitors were not able to do, to finally win by two strokes.
 As an amateur, she received no prize money and the first prize of $5,000 was added to the second prize and shared by the tied runners-up Susie Maxwell and Beth Stone.
 Lacoste's victory came on the same day as her famous father's birthday.